ACG Health & Center for Integrative Medicine

 - Neurofeedback, a noninvasive therapeutic intervention that can reinforce recovery and help to manage moods and emotions.

-Interns will participate in a six-month rotation that focuses on trauma and specialty group therapy.
+Interns will participate in trauma programming and specialty group therapy.
 The trauma program offers psychoeducational and coping skills groups, trauma expressive art therapy, and trauma sensitive yoga to patients experiencing post-traumatic stress symptoms across the lifespan.
-The specialty group are additional therapeutic groups designed for patients with co-occurring mental health needs, such as Cognitive Behavioral Therapy groups for Depression and Anxiety.
-Group assignments are sensitive to patient diversity, specifically age, gender, and socioeconomic status.
-On this rotation, Interns will
+The specialty groups are additional therapeutic groups designed for patients with co-occurring mental health needs, such as Cognitive Behavioral Therapy groups for Depression and Anxiety.
+Interns will:

 - Be actively involved in the assessment and referral process.